Standards for Reforestation within Restoration projects

 1. For-Profit Organizations: Funds may be reallocated from projects led by for-profit organizations.
 This may be the case, when a project incorrectly reports their status or looses its non-profit status.

 2. Non-Compliance and Review: A project might loose donation privileges due to non-compliance with our standards during a review (off-site or on-site).
-The review board grants a window for improvement; if the project fails another review within the specified timeframe, funds are redirected.
+The review board grants a window for improvement up to max.
+12 months; if the project does not provide evidence about improvements or fails another review within the specified timeframe, funds are redirected.
 During the window, funds that have not yet been paid out to the project are frozen.

 3. Overfunded Projects: Projects receiving more donations than can be implemented effectively within 24 months might see funds reallocated to other initiatives to ensure resources are optimally utilized.